-Actual FY 2022 645

 Actual FY 2023 715

-Estimate FY 2024 750
+Actual FY 2024 1,204

-Estimate FY 2025 750
+Estimate FY 2025 825

+Estimate FY2026 825

-Objective #2: Perform an independent review of the legality of the issuance of bonds and notes by governmental entities and the sufficiency of the transcript of proceedings used by municipalities to issue bonds and temporary notes.
+Objective #2: Perform an independent review of bonds and temporary notes submitted by governmental entities for sufficiency of the transcript of proceedings.

 - a.
 The transcript is assigned to attorney for review pursuant to K.S.A.10-108 and K.S.A.
 12-3425. - b.
-Assigned attorney reviews the submitted documents for compliance with applicable laws, and notifies the appropriate state or local government representative of any concerns or suggested revisions. - c.
-Assigned attorney approves and sends to the Treasurer's Office transcripts determined to comply with applicable law.
+Assigned attorney reviews the submitted documents for the purpose of determining sufficiency of the transcript, and notifies the appropriate state or local government representative of any concerns or suggested revisions. - c.
+Assigned attorney approves and sends the transcript and written approval of sufficiency to the Treasurer's Office.